FedeBerbara/RestAPI-Node-Express-MySQL/README.md

 _In this point we are more than ready to make the tests!!_

+## MySQL ⚙️

+_Before make test check the file with name createCustomerDB.sql en run the commands in Workbench o console_

 ## Endpoints ⚙️

 _For test in my case I use [POSTMAN](https://www.postman.com/)_